MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-3-analyze-large-data.md

 # required metadata
 title: "Analyze a large data set with ScaleR in Microsoft R"
-description: "Learn how to work with big datasets in ScaleR using this tutorial walkthrough."
+description: "Learn how to work with big data using a sample airline dataset in this ScaleR tutorial walkthrough."
 keywords: ""
 author: "HeidiSteen"
 manager: "jhubbard"
-ms.date: "10/05/2016"
+ms.date: "10/14/2016"
 ms.topic: "get-started-article"
 ms.prod: "microsoft-r"
 ms.service: ""